Bonsucro Impact Fund

 The Bonsucro Impact Fund supports projects that address critical sustainability challenges in the sugarcane sector.

-Using income from the Bonsucro Credit Trading Platform, our Fund offers our members the chance to apply for thematic grants for projects that catalyse sustainable sugarcane production.
+Using income from the Bonsucro Credit Trading Platform, our Fund offers our members the chance to apply for thematic grants for projects that catalyse more sustainable sugarcane production.

 Could we support your project?